cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 NOTE: `Commit` must be called exactly once per block.
 Otherwise we risk going out of sync for the version number and block height.
 NOTE: For the SDK storage, we may consider splitting that interface into `Committer` and `PrunningCommiter` - only the multiroot should implement `PrunningCommiter` (cache and prefix store don't need pruning).

-Number of historical versions (snapshots) for `abci.Query` and fast sync is part of a node configuration, not a chain configuration.
+Number of historical versions (snapshots) for `abci.Query` and fast sync is part of a node configuration, not a chain configuration (configuration implied by the blockchain consensus).
 A configuration should allow to specify number of past blocks and number of past blocks modulo some number (eg: 100 past blocks and one snapshot every 100 blocks for past 2000 blocks).
 Archival nodes can keep all snapshots.

-Pruning old snapshots is effectively done by the database.
+Pruning old snapshots is effectively done by a database.
 Whenever we update a record in `SC`, SMT will create a new one without removing the old one.
 Since we are snapshoting each block, we update the mechanism and immediately remove an orphaned from the storage.
 This is a safe operation - snapshots will keep track of the records which should be available for past versions.

 To manage the active snapshots we will either us a DB _max number of snapshots_ option (if available), or will remove snapshots in the `EndBlocker`.
 The latter option can be done efficiently by identifying snapshots with block height.

 #### Accessing old state versions

 One of the functional requirements is to access old state.
 This is done through `abci.Query` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.Query` is configurable.
 Accessing an old state is done by using available snapshots.
 `abci.Query` doesn't need old state of `SC`.
 So, for efficiency, we should keep `SC` and `SS` in different databases (however using the same DB engine).
-We will only create snapshots for

 Moreover, SDK could provide a way to directly access the state.
 However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.

-We positively validated a snapshot mechanism for querying old state with regards to the database we evaluated.
+We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a snapshot mechanism for querying old state with regards to the database we evaluated.

+### State Proofs

+For any object stored in State Store (SS), we have corresponding object in `SC`.
+A proof for object `V` identified by a key `K` is a branch of `SC`, where the path corresponds to the key `hash(K)`, and the leaf is `hash(K, V)`.

 ### Rollbacks